 Training, qualifications & experience

 My core training in Counselling Psychology over the course of five years involved the gaining of a minimum of 450 hours of supervised, clinical practice whilst using specific models of therapy.
 (To put this in perspective, a typical counselling training spans two years and requires a minimum of 100-120 hours of clinical practice.)
 I have accrued many many more hours of practice since qualifying.
 I attend continuing professional development training courses, regularly read relevant literature, and ongoingly aim to enhance my knowledge and skills for providing the best quality therapy.

 I have a lot of experience of working with the three most common and researched models of therapy - humanistic, psychodynamic, and cognitive behavioural therapy (CBT).
-Through participating in ongoing professional training, I also have knowledge and experience of delivering other exciting and effective psychological approaches, including mindfulness, mentalization based therapy (MBT), and group therapy.
+I also have knowledge and experience of delivering other exciting and effective psychological approaches, including mindfulness, mentalization based therapy (MBT), and group therapy.
 More recently, I have developed a strong interest in the evolutionary and neurological underpinnings of experiencing that modern scientific technologies is enabling.